 1. Prompt injection override phrases

 The most direct form of IDPI uses explicit instruction override phrases embedded in page source.
-Phrases like "ignore previous instructions", "override system prompt", "enable developer mode", and "activate DAN mode" have no legitimate reason to appear in web page content.
+Phrases like ignore previous instructions, override system prompt, enable developer mode, and activate DAN mode rarely have a legitimate reason to appear in normal web page content.
 The EKFiddle rules match these patterns using regex with controlled whitespace tolerance to catch variations.

 SourceCode High: AI Prompt Injection Ignore